Quasiflats in hierarchically hyperbolic spaces: Introduction

-The authors were supported by the National Science Foundation under Grant No.\ DMS-1440140 at the Mathematical Sciences Research Institute in Berkeley during Fall 2016 program in Geometric Group Theory.
-Hagen was supported by EPSRC grant EP/L026481/1.
-We thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the program \emph{Non-positive curvature group actions and cohomology} where work on this paper was done.
-This work was partly supported by EPSRC grant no.\ EP/K032208/1.
-In Section~\ref{sec:hull_level}, we build walls; the Newton Institute paid for them.
+We thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the program \emph{Non-positive curvature group actions and cohomology} where work on this paper was done; this work was partly supported by EPSRC grant no.\ EP/K032208/1.